junxit/us-congress-bills-115/metadata.md

 - 2018-09-18 — Message on Senate action sent to the House.
 - 2018-09-28 — House agreed to Senate amendment with an amendment pursuant to H. Res.
 1099.
 - 2018-09-28 — Resolving differences -- House actions: House agreed to Senate amendment with an amendment pursuant to H. Res.
 1099.
+- 2018-10-01 — Message on House action received in Senate and at desk: House amendment to Senate amendment.
+- 2018-10-03 — Measure laid before Senate by unanimous consent. (consideration: CR S6467-6483)
+- 2018-10-03 — Motion by Senator Thune to concur in the House amendment to the Senate amendment to H.R.
+6 made in Senate.
+- 2018-10-03 — Resolving differences -- Senate actions: Senate agreed to the House amendment to the Senate amendment to H.R.
+6. by Yea-Nay Vote.
+98 - 1.
+Record Vote Number: 221.
+- 2018-10-03 — Senate agreed to the House amendment to the Senate amendment to H.R.
+6. by Yea-Nay Vote.
+98 - 1.
+Record Vote Number: 221.
+- 2018-10-04 — Message on Senate action sent to the House.
+- 2018-10-16 — Presented to President.
+- 2018-10-16 — Presented to President.
+- 2018-10-24 — Became Public Law No: 115-271.
+- 2018-10-24 — Became Public Law No: 115-271.
+- 2018-10-24 — Signed by President.
+- 2018-10-24 — Signed by President.